Evaluating Collective Behaviour of Hundreds of LLM Agents

-Our method enables the LLMs to craft their approach at a higher level of abstraction, such as writing code to detect simple patterns.
-Creating strategies as algorithms, rather than outputting individual actions, facilitates pre-deployment behaviour checking.
-Additionally, querying an LLM once rather than each round enables scaling to much larger groups.
-Prior assessments focused on small groups; we believe we are the first to study societies of hundreds of agents.
+Consider a rate-limited API shared by many AI assistants, each operated by a different user and interacting with others only through effects on the shared resource.
+Each assistant chooses between consuming aggressively for its user or restraining itself to preserve availability; if too many consume aggressively, throttling raises latency for everyone.
+The assistants are mutually anonymous and have no channel for negotiating usage norms.
+The difficulty is strategic, not environmental: the challenge is what to do, not how to operate the API.
+Decisions also occur too quickly and too often for users to approve individual actions, so the natural unit of human oversight is the policy: users instruct their agent at a high level and it executes autonomously.

-We anticipate that AI assistants will treat user attention as a costly resource, minimising queries to the user.
-Consequently, users are likely to be questioned regarding their preferences at a high level, but are unlikely to be queried about minutia.
-This covers scenarios where interactions occur too quickly to query users or where users have delegated enough tasks that querying becomes infeasible.
+Our paper aims to expand the evaluation of LLMs to encompass an analysis of their emergent collective behaviours in social dilemmas.
+The features of our illustrative dilemma motivate our methodology.
+We use classical iterated games from game theory to evaluate the biases and strategic rationality of LLMs, and we model agents as anonymous and non-communicating.
+Using simple games isolates strategic reasoning from environmental complexity, and it makes the strategy space tractable enough to analyse the behaviours of the LLMs exhaustively, in contrast to benchmarks employing more complex games \citep{zhu25__multiagentbench,liu24__agentbench,duan24__gtbench}.

-Our contributions are as follows: \begin{itemize} \item A method to generate strategies and assess their behavioural bias and diversity. \item Introduce a method to assess the robustness of models in self-play to quantify the relative success of pro-social and anti-social LLM agent behaviours in a social dilemma. \item We gather results for several state-of-the-art LLMs and observe differences in robustness. \item Use cultural evolution to model how users may select models and instruct autonomous models to predict the possible equilibrium of a system. \item We release our code\footnote{\url{https://github.com/willis-richard/emergent_llm}} as an evaluation suite for model developers to assess the emergent behaviour of their products. \end{itemize}
+Following \citet{willis25__will_systems_of_llm_agents_cooperatea}, we prompt the LLMs to produce a fixed natural-language strategy and then have the same model translate that strategy into an algorithm.
+This has several advantages.
+First, this enables models to reason at a higher level of abstraction, and then code low-level behaviour.
+This more cleanly isolates strategic reasoning from input-parsing ability, helping to avoid issues where LLMs struggle to recognise even basic patterns such as an opponent mirroring their moves \citep{fan24__can_large_language_models_serve_as_rational_players_in_game_theory}.
+Second, fixed strategies enable pre-deployment behaviour checking: developers can read, test, and reject dangerous algorithms.
+Finally, querying an LLM once rather than each round substantially reduces the number of API calls required, enabling scaling to much larger groups.
+Prior assessments \citep{mao25__alympics,piatti24__cooperate_or_collapse,piedrahita25__corrupted_by_reasoning} focused on small groups; to our knowledge, we are the first to study the interactions of language models in social dilemmas involving hundreds of agents.